Application for Enrolment

 Before & After School Care and Holiday Programme

 Full school assemblies are held even weeks on a Friday from 2:10 - 2:50pm.
-The assemblies are run by House Captains and a different syndicate presents each time.

 We operate a ‘call back’ system for absences at Warkworth School.
 If your child will be absent from school, please contact the school office (by telephone, text or email) before 9:00am on that day and advise us.
 If there is no answer please leave a message on the 24 hour absentee message service giving the child's name, teacher and reason for absence.